Kalpit-Vadnerkar/Path-Planning-for-Dubins-Car/README.md

-A simple implementation car path planning with RRT, RRT*, and Hybrid A* algorithms for Dubins car in a 2D environment with obstacles.
+A simple implementation of RRT, RRT*, and Hybrid A* path planning algorithms for Dubins car in a 2D environment with obstacles.

 ## Usage